-What exactly is Right to Rent?
+What exactly is Right to Rent in the UK?

 This is a complicated area, and it is possible to delegate the responsibility to letting agents.
-However, if landlord uses online letting agents such as OpenRent, they will will need to check and copy the original documents themselves before handing over the keys, and keep a record.
+However, if landlord uses online letting agents such as OpenRent, they will need to check and copy the original documents themselves before handing over the keys, and keep a record.

 How should landlords check original right to rent documents?